An addendum to "The theory of implicit operations": A nonsimple congruence preserving Beth companion

 It is known that $\VVV(\A_0), \VVV(\A_1), \VVV(\A_2)$, and $\VVV(\A_\omega)$ have the strong epimorphism surjectivity property (see \cite[Thm.~8.1]{Mak00}).
-Consequently, they are their own Beth companions by \cite[Thm.~11.6]{CKMIMP}.
-When viewed as Beth companions of themselves, they are obviously equational Beth companions.
-Moreover, recall that all Beth companions of a quasivariety $\K$ are faithfully term equivalent relative to $\K$ (see \cite[Thm.~11.7]{CKMIMP}).
-Consequently, if $\mathsf{K}$ has an equational Beth companion, then all Beth companions of $\mathsf{K}$ are equational.
+Consequently, they are their own Beth companions by \cite[Thm.~11.9(vi)]{CKMIMPv3}.
+When viewed as Beth companions of themselves, they are obviously congruence preserving and simple.
 Hence, in order to prove \cref{Thm : proper Beth companion}, it will be enough to establish the following.

-\begin{Theorem} For every $n \geq 3$ the variety $\VVV(\A_n)$ has a congruence preserving Beth companion that is not equational. \end{Theorem}
+\begin{Theorem} For every $n \geq 3$ the variety $\VVV(\A_n)$ has a congruence preserving Beth companion but no simple Beth companion. \end{Theorem}

 The proof of \cref{Thm : proper Beth companion : main} proceeds through a series of observations.
-First, if an algebra $\A$ has a lattice reduct, then $\VVV(\A)$ is congruence distributive (see, e.g., \cite[Thm.~7.2]{CKMIMP}).
-Therefore, the following is an immediate consequence of a version of J\'onsson’s Theorem for finitely subdirectly irreducible algebras (see, e.g., \cite[Thm.~2.12]{CKMIMP}) and \cite[Thm.
-5.6(2)]{Ber11}.
+First, if an algebra $\A$ has a lattice reduct, then $\VVV(\A)$ is congruence distributive (see, e.g., \cite[Thm.~7.2]{CKMIMPv3}).
+Therefore, the following is an immediate consequence of a version of J\'onsson’s Theorem for finitely subdirectly irreducible algebras (see, e.g., \cite[Thm.~2.12]{CKMIMPv3} and \cite[Thm.
+5.6(2)]{Ber11}).

 \begin{Proposition} Let $\A$ be a finite algebra with a lattice reduct.
 Then $\VVV(\A)_\textsc{fsi} \subseteq \HHH\SSS(\A)$. \end{Proposition}

 As an application of Proposition \ref{Prop : Jonsson lattice : easy}, we obtain a transparent description of $\VVV(\A_n)_\textsc{fsi}$.